Choosing your business structure

 Financing your business

 You may be able to get a bank to give you a loan to cover the start-up costs.
-However, banks are more careful about lending money these days, so you will really need to prove that you have a viable business model which is ready for investment.
+However, banks are careful about lending money, so you will really need to prove that you have a viable business model which is ready for investment.

 For this reason, you will need to convince the bank that your business could be successful, showing them that there is a market for your business idea.
 You will also need to provide them with forecasts of how much you will spend and recoup on the business while you are paying back the loan.